tatjanakolhapure/gorgeous-online-shop/README.md

 - [cart](#cart-app)
 - [orders](#orders)

 In the templates folder there is a folder for each app templates.
-Each app has their own tests created using Django TestCase class.
-Some apps also have fixtures to store data for tests.

 ### Gorgeous app
 The main app gorgeous has urls file where urls from all other apps are imported, as also admin.site, tinymce and